 Payment of subsistence during an illness or injury must be approved by a Director or District Transportation Support Manager level manager.
-If the illness involves hospitalization of the traveler, then Secretary approval is required.
 This approval can be done via email and/or by adding the appropriate level manager in the approval workflow of the Reimbursement Trip Form.

 [Ref: FS 112.061(3)(g)]